Skip to content

 What followed was an unending loop of booking ‘transit accommodation’, (which could only be booked for one month at a time), sending The Wife to her parents on completion of the month, making a roster of coursemates proceeding on leave, shifting into their houses for that duration, sending The Wife home again, rebooking transit, getting the wife back for a month, and so on.
 The Naval system, always a votary for self-reliance, must have nodded appreciatively at the degree of self-reliance I had achieved.

 Fortunately, all ‘receptions’ serve liquor and liquor, blessed liquid, alleviates moroseness.
 So, purely as a palliative mind you, I was quaffing Solan No 1 down in healthy doses when an Admiral (let’s just randomly call him Admiral KKK), seeing us two youngsters standing alone, sauntered across to mingle.
 “So how’s life with you two young lovebirds?” was his opening gambit.
 We, perhaps under the misperception that nothing lightens moroseness as spreading it, responded by citing our accommodation woes, bitterness at the hand life had dealt us seeping into every sentence.
 Admiral KKK was having none of it though.
 He, the very picture of joviality recalled ‘his days’ when sharing accommodation with friends led to a gala life full of camaraderie, joy and lifelong friendships.
 He added something along the lines of having lived for two years out of suitcases.
-Apparently, it was rollicking fun, and he guffawed at his memories.
+Apparently, it was rollicking fun, and he guffawed as if naval accommodation is all about humour.

 Now let me, as an aside, tell you that it is amazing how quickly stewards materialise, restorative drink in hand, whenever there is an Admiral around.
 Me, taking full advantage of this, picked up a glass of the offered premium scotch (meant, I learnt later, for the Admiral and costing Rs 60 per peg those days) from a hovering steward, took a long swig, and finding it much better than the Solan No 1 (Rs 60 per bottle) served to Lieutenants, took a longer one.
 Thus fortified, I continued with the discussion, “Sir, I have a suggestion.”
 The Admiral was seemingly agog, “Tell me, tell me.”